-- To align the policies of Guildford and Waverley and to improve consistency in reporting, monitoring and approval of covert surveillance and acquisition of communications data. - To ensure the integrity of the processes in place for the use of directed surveillance, covert human intelligence sources (CHIS) and acquiring communications data - To maintain compliance with the Legislation and Codes of Practice that govern Investigatory powers and the Human Rights - To ensure collaborative engagement with IPCO and their inspectors - To ensure staff are fully trained and aware of their powers, duties and the authorisation process
+- To align the policies of Guildford and Waverley and to improve consistency in reporting, monitoring and approval of covert surveillance and acquisition of communications data. - To ensure the integrity of the processes in place for the use of directed surveillance, covert human intelligence sources (CHIS) and acquiring communications data - To maintain compliance with the Legislation and Codes of Practice that govern Investigatory powers and the Human Rights - To ensure collaborative engagement with IPCO and their inspectors - To ensure staff are fully trained and aware of their powers, duties and the authorisation process.

-Action: O Officer to action: ----------- --------------------

-Action: Officer to action:

-To submit the Committee's recommendation to the Ex for decision at its meeting on 24 August 2023. ecutive Democratic Services & Elections Manager
+Action: Officer to action: To submit the Committee's recommendation to the Democratic Executive for decision at its meeting on 24 August Services & Elections 2023.
+Manager

 CGS23 WORK PROGRAMME

-The Committee considered its updated work programs Supplementary Information sheet listing dates when In be considered, and the comment earlier in the meeting Audit report was expected to be submitted to the next nternal Audit Reports were scheduled of that the joint 2021 22 Value for Mon
+The Committee considered its updated work programme noting the update on the Supplementary Information sheet listing dates when Internal Audit Reports were scheduled to be considered, and the comment earlier in the meeting that the joint 2021 22 Value for Money Audit report was expected to be submitted to the next meeting.

-The Committee

-RESOLVED: That the updated 12 month rolling work report submitted to the Committee, be approved, subjective.
+RESOLVED: That the updated 12 month rolling work programme, as set out in Appendix 1 to the report submitted to the Committee, be approved, subject to the addition of the items referred to above.

+Reason:

-Reason: To allow the Committee to maintain and update its wo rk programme.
+To allow the Committee to maintain and update i its work programme.

+• , -

 The meeting finished at 9.20 pm

+ееееее

 Signed Date

+Chairman

 Chairman